colbyhillers/cse134-hw5/README.md

 Netlify: https://prismatic-starship-cf4ee4.netlify.app/

-Notes: I wasn't able to succeed in implementing an edit button for part 3, however I was able to add some minimal styling so it doesn't burn the eyes of whoever has to grade it XD.
+Notes: I was only able to get edit working partially(kinda buggy), however I was able to add some minimal styling so it doesn't burn the eyes of whoever has to grade it XD.